keystonejs/keystone/docs/guides/access-control.md

 ## GraphQL Access Control

-Access control is about limiting CRUD actions that can be performed based on the access level of the currently authenticated (or anonymous) user.
+Access control is about limiting CRUD (Create, Read, Update, Delete) actions that can be performed based on the access level of the currently authenticated (or anonymous) user.

 For example, the below access control states: